ArNz8o8/Fr3Sh-1.8/README.md

 Also I patched a file needed to compile this bot for use on xShellz.com - tclhash.c

 Scripts are altered by me, but only the output modules, not the code.
 Thanks go out to the original authors

+Start fr3Sh without A&A via ./eggdrop fr3sh.conf
+With A&A use ./eggdrop frisheid.conf

+A&A script is from http://www.ascript.info/

 bMotion IA script is from http://www.bmotion.net